CCPA Rulemaking - Cybersecurity Audits

 Comment 8, Pursuant to II.
 Risk Assessments; Question 2:

-2. What harms, if any, are particular individuals or communities likely to experience
+I cannot predict what harms, if any, particular individuals or communities are likely to experience

-from a business’s processing of personal information?
-What processing of personal information
+from a business’s processing of personal information.

-is likely to be harmful to these individuals or communities, and why?
+Identifying what processing of personal information is likely to be harmful to these individuals or communities,

-Identifying what processing of personal information is likely to be harmful to these individuals or communities, could be discovered through robust reporting process, which would accept input from individual consumers and/or consumer advocacy organizations such as the Identity Theft Resource Center.
+which would accept input from individual consumers and/or consumer advocacy organizations such as the Identity Theft Resource Center.

-I recommend not codifying in law or regulations assumptions or current trends which may not hold true in the future, in favor of capturing incident-reporting metrics instead.
+I recommend not codifying in law or regulations assumptions or current trends which may not hold true in the future,

 Comment 6, Pursuant to II.
 Risk Assessments; Question 3 (a):